gozowy/ampll-staging-releases-win/README.md

-# ampll-staging-releases
+# ampll-staging-releases-win

 Release distribution repository for [Ampll](https://www.ampll.com)

-NOTE: You probably want to use a [production release](https://github.com/gozowy/ampll-releases/releases) unless you really want a staging build
+NOTE: You probably want to use a [production release](https://github.com/gozowy/ampll-releases/releases)